 Spiders are fascinating animals.
 People seem to have a "love them or hate them" attitude towards the creatures.
 Their long, scurrying legs and the potentially dangerous bites of some spiders may scare people.
-On the other hand, it's fascinating to watch spiders build their web or hunt for food.
-Their ability to trap and destroy harmful insects is very useful.
-In addition, the silk that they produce is a wonder of nature.
+On the other hand, it's interesting to watch the animals build their web or hunt for food.
+In addition, the silk that they produce is a wonder of nature, and their ability to destroy harmful insects is very useful.

-Spiders are hunters and help us by feeding on insects that damage crops, harm animals and cause disease.
-They produce several types of silk, which is an amazingly strong substance that has potentially important applications.
-While it's true that some spiders are venomous and may even be deadly, researchers are discovering that certain venoms may have medical or agricultural uses.
+Spiders are hunters and help us by feeding on some of the insects that damage crops, harm animals, and cause disease.
+They produce several types of silk, an amazingly strong substance that has potentially important applications.
+While it's true that some spiders are venomous and may even be deadly, researchers are discovering that the venom of certain species may have medical or agricultural uses.

 According to Guinness World Records, spiders range in size from the tiny Patu marplesi, which is about 0.43 mm (0.017 inches) in length, to the goliath birdeater, which may have a legspan of up to 28 cm (11 inches).
 There is some controversy about the latter accolade, however.
 The giant huntsman spider reportedly has a legspan of up to 30 cm (12 inches).

 Some reports say that camel spiders are gigantic animals.
 The animals aren't spiders, despite their name, though they are related to the animals.
 They are said to have a maximum length of only six inches.
 Claims that huge specimens have been found are unsubstantiated.
 Some of the photos of the animals are misleading with respect to their size.

 Parts of a Spider's Body